Ninjago: Prime Empire

 Prime Empire is the twelfth season of the animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
 The series was created by Michael Hegner and Tommy Andreasen.
-The season aired from 19 July to 30 August 2020, following the eleventh season titled Secrets of the Forbidden Spinjitzu.
+The season aired from July 19 to August 30, 2020, following the eleventh season titled Secrets of the Forbidden Spinjitzu.
 It is succeeded by the thirteenth season titled Master of the Mountain.

 The theme of the twelfth season is video games, with the introduction of a fictional video game world in the Ninjago universe named "Prime Empire".
 The plot follows the main ninja characters as they search for the video game's creator following its re-emergence in Ninjago City.
 When players begin getting trapped inside the game, including the main character Jay, the ninja must enter the game to find their friend.
 The storyline involves the ninja characters having to compete in various games within Prime Empire before facing the main game boss named Unagami.